akka/akka/akka-docs/rst/java/agents.rst

 Transactional Agents
 ====================

-If an Agent is used within an enclosing transaction, then it will participate in that transaction.
+If an Agent is used within an enclosing ``Scala STM transaction``, then it will participate in that transaction.
 If you send to an Agent within a transaction then the dispatch to the Agent will be held until that transaction commits, and discarded if the transaction is aborted.
-Here's an example:

-.. includecode:: code/docs/agent/AgentDocTest.java#transfer-example
-   :language: java